libvips/libvips/README.md

     $ pytest test/test-suite/test_foreign.py -k test_tiff

-You will need to install a variety of Python packages for this, including pyvips, the libvips Python binding.

 # Building libvips from git

-Checkout the latest sources with:
+Clone the latest sources with:

     $ git clone git://github.com/libvips/libvips.git

-Building from git needs more packages, you'll need at least `gtk-doc` and `gobject-introspection`, see the dependencies section below.
+Building from git needs more packages -- you'll need at least `gtk-doc` and `gobject-introspection`, see the dependencies section below.
 For example:

     $ brew install gtk-doc